 Cortisol level is evaluated through collections of 4 saliva samples: upon awakening, lunchtime, mid-afternoon, and before bedtime.
 Neurotransmitters such as Serotonin, Epinephrine, Norepinephrine, Dopa, GABA, Glutamine are evaluated through a urine test.

 The fastest and most effective way to rejuvenate the adrenal glands is through IV vitamin therapy.
-For stage 1 of adrenal fatigue, Dr. Lalezar would recommend the Myers’ Cocktail which consists of Magnesium and B Vitamins to calm the adrenals, reduce production of cortisol and alleviate stress.
+For stage 1 of adrenal fatigue, Dr. Lalezar would recommend the Myers’ Cocktail, a Vitamin IV therapy of Magnesium and B Vitamins to calm the adrenals, reduce production of cortisol and alleviate stress.

-Adrenal support supplements made of the best quality nutrients are also recommended.
 As a last resort, Dr. Lalezar may prescribe physiologic doses of Hydrocortisone to help heal the adrenal glands.
-Please refer to Dr. William Jeffries’ book “Safe Uses of Cortisol”.
+Please refer to Dr. William Jeffries’s book “Safe Uses of Cortisol.”

 How do I find out more about Adrenal Fatigue?